CDRH/datura/schema.md

 * **people** (multivalued)
 * **places** (multivalued)
 * **works** (multivalued)
+* **fig_location** Used when the figures are kept in a place other than the normal place CDRH will store images.
+* **image_id** Used when an image id does not match the file id.
+This is NOT multivalued, and is meant to only link to one image (for instance, the one which will be used as the thumbnail)

 ### Generic Text field: (much of the above is copied into this for text searching)